justinbkay/hapiapp/README.md

-### Hapi.js test site with a few tests
+### Hapi.js example site with a few tests using lab/code

+Hapi.js version is 19.1

-Includes Typescript setup
+- Includes Typescript setup
+- Includes templating with handlebars
+- Includes public folder serving
+- Eslint for typescript